-By Unknown Lamer from Slashdot's it's-the-little-things department
+By Unknown Lamer from Slashdot's x11-will-outlast-us-all department

-By timothy from Slashdot's when-instructions-are-redundant department
+By Unknown Lamer from Slashdot's burning-the-platform department

-By timothy from Slashdot's seeks-same department
+By samzenpus from Slashdot's turning-the-lights-back-on department

 First time accepted submitter Dragoness Eclectic

 writes Early Tuesday, gamers woke up to find out that they couldn't log in to any Sony Online Entertainment games--no Everquest, no Planetside 2, none of them.
 Oddly, the forums where company reps might have posted some explanation weren't reachable, either.
 A bit of journalistic investigation by EQ2Wire came across the explanation: SOE forgot to renew the domain registration on SonyOnline.net, the hidden domain that holds all their nameservers.
 After 7 weeks of non-payment post-expiration, NetworkSolutions reclaimed the domain, sending all access to Sony's games into an internet black hole.
 Sony has since paid up.
 SOE's president, John Smedley, has admitted that the expiration notices were being sent to an "unread email" address.Read Replies (0)